 An executive summary of the measurement set is prepared to publish in Neurology® and/or partnering organization journals.
 The leadership team will be asked to draft the manuscript.
-Work Group members may be approached to participate in drafting the manuscript, if a member of the leadership team is not able or declines this role.
+Work group members may be approached to participate in drafting the manuscript if a member of the leadership team is not able or declines this role.
 The first author of the manuscript will be the individual who has written the majority of the manuscript.
-The manuscript highlights the final measures and rationales, and discusses how providers can implement the measures in practice.
+The manuscript highlights the final measures and rationales and discusses how providers can implement the measures in practice.
+The writing team is encouraged to include all concepts that were considered and highlight rationale for identification of the finalized small measurement set.
 The manuscript will link to the full measurement set.
-All papers submitted to Neurology undergo a separate peer review in accordance with the customs and practices of the editorial Board.
+All papers submitted to Neurology undergo a separate peer review in accordance with the customs and practices of the Editorial Board.
 Editorial decisions are final.
-Following publication, staff will coordinate dissemination activities.

-In some instances, the Work Group members, QMS members, and Quality Committee members may disagree substantially with requested changes received from Neurology peer review that cannot be resolved with manuscript revisions.
-In cases of disagreement, the QMS chair, a methodologist representative from MET, and Neurology® editor-in-chief will convene a meeting to discuss whether the disagreement warrants publication of a report or editorial companion piece on the pertinent area(s) of controversy.
-If these individuals determine such a report is needed, the Work Group generates a discussion section or editorial content for inclusion in the final publication to highlight the point of disagreement.
+In some instances, the work group members, QMS members, and Quality Committee members may disagree substantially with requested changes received from Neurology peer review that cannot be resolved with manuscript revisions.
+In cases of disagreement, the QMS chair, a methodologist representative from MET, and the Neurology editor-in-chief will meet to discuss whether the disagreement warrants publication of a report or editorial companion piece on the pertinent area(s) of controversy.
+If these individuals determine such a report is needed, the work group generates a discussion section or editorial content for inclusion in the final publication to highlight the point of disagreement.
 The Neurology journal may choose to write a separate editorial or companion document for simultaneous publication that articulates how the areas of controversy related to the quality measures affect the field.